How to get the Ideal Eyebrow – Ideal Brow Shape for every face

 But one tip that should be followed, both for shaping and for cosmetic correction and eyebrow rejuvenation.
 The distance from the top of the eye to the eyebrow should be equal to the width of the iris, according to many Aesthetic practitioners.

-The Ageing Brow and Ageing Eyelid: Saggy Eyelid Skin, Dark Circles and Puffy lower lids
+The Ageing Brow and Ageing Eyelid – Solutions for Saggy Eyelid Skin, Dark Circles and Puffy lower lids

-This ageing of the brow or eyelid area leads many men and women to seek a Plastic Surgeon or Oculoplastic Surgeon for eyelid surgery, because good eyelid surgery can help provide women and men of all ages with a more youthful, fresher looking eye and brow appearance.
+This ageing of the brow or eyelid area leads many men and women to seek a Plastic Surgeon for eyelid surgery.
+Good eyelid surgery can help provide women and men of all ages with a more youthful, fresher looking eye and brow appearance.

 Brow surgery has changed a lot in recent decades.
-Traditional brow lifts did NOT always provide a natural looking appearance, because unlike other areas of the face, the brow area tends to creep upwards with age – sagging skin but an upwards movement – whereas youthful, attractive eye brows tend to have aesthetically attractive spacing between the eye area and the forehead.
-In other words, an appealing eyebrow is neither too close to – nor too far – to the eye area; but probably looks best when it’s at a natural-looking distance or location.
+Traditional brow lifts did NOT always provide a natural-looking appearance.
+This is because, unlike other areas of the face, the brow area tends to creep upwards with age.
+Whereas youthful, attractive eye brows tend to have aesthetically attractive spacing between the eye area and the forehead.
+In other words, an appealing eyebrow is neither too close to – nor too far from – the eye area.
+And, it probably looks best when it’s at a natural-looking distance or location.

-With the natural ageing of the brow and a traditional brow lift, you COULD be left with a look that is not very aesthetically appealing.
+Natural ageing and traditional brow lifts COULD leave you with a look that’s not aesthetically appealing.

-It is now part of best-practice methods for plastic surgery of the brow area to use techniques that elevate the middle portion of the brow and reposition the tail or medial brow, rather than opting just for elevation alone (which can give a surprised or unnatural look).
-These more modern brow lift techniques give a far more natural looking effect for men and women than methods that were used over 15 to 25 years ago.
+It is now part of best-practice methods for plastic surgery of the brow area to use techniques that elevate the middle portion of the brow and reposition the tail or medial brow, rather than opting just for elevation alone.
+Elevation alone can give a surprised or unnatural look.
+You’re given more natural-looking effects from modern brow lift techniques.
+The techniques work on both men and women to give them more natural effects than those used 15-25 years ago. .

-When you come into one of our Clinic locations for your consultation, you will discuss what methods of eye and brow area rejuvenation are right for you.
-You may be able to achieve a more youthful appearance using non-surgical methods like fillers or anti-wrinkle injections, or you might need a more lasting surgical option.
+You’ll discuss what methods of eye and brow area rejuvenation are right for you when you come into one of our clinics for a consultation.
+You might be able to achieve a more youthful appearance using non-surgical methods like anti-wrinkle injections.
+Or, you might need a more lasting surgical option.

-Your eyebrow and eye area rejuvenation plan will depend on your degree of eyelid droopiness (ptosis) and your natural brow position, as well as the condition of your overall skin (which our Dermal Clinicians can help prepare for better surgery healing using various at-home regimes and light based therapies or CIT/DermaPen).
-You will also receive a skin care plan so that you can maximize your procedure results and maintain a more-youthful or refreshed new look.
+Your eyebrow and eye area rejuvenation plan will depend on your degree of eyelid droopiness (ptosis) and your natural brow position, as well as the condition of your overall skin.
+Our Dermal Clinicians can help prepare you for better surgery healing using various at-home regimes and light based therapies or CIT/DermaPen.
+You will also receive a skincare plan so that you can maximize your procedure results and maintain a more-youthful or refreshed new look.

-Our Surgeons in Melbourne & Sydney and our Melbourne Skin Team are experts at getting an overall facial enhancement including the eyelid and brow area, as well as reducing the 11’s on your forehead with anti-wrinkle injections.
-Call us today on (03) 8849 1444 to schedule a confidential consultation.
+Our Surgeons in Melbourne & Sydney and our Melbourne Skin Team are experts at getting an overall facial enhancement.
+This includes the eyelid and brow area, as well as reducing the 11’s on your forehead with anti-wrinkle injections.
+Call us today on (03) 8849 1400 to schedule a confidential consultation.